Building-Energy-Modeling/Building-Modeling/README.md

 ### End-to-End Learning

-End-to-end learning refers to training strategies in which the model directly learns the mapping from raw or minimally processed observations to the final prediction or control-oriented output.
+End-to-end learning, also called differentiable optimization or decision-oriented learning, refers to training strategies in which the model directly learns the mapping from raw or minimally processed observations to the final prediction or control-oriented output.
 In building applications, this paradigm has been increasingly adopted for both predictive tasks and decision-making tasks.
 For example, deep reinforcement learning enables a control policy to directly map observed building states to HVAC control actions, thereby bypassing manually designed control rules [\[E2E-1\]](https://doi.org/10.1016/j.apenergy.2018.11.002) [\[E2E-2\]](https://dl.acm.org/doi/10.1145/3061639.3062224).

 A standard black-box prediction model can be written as: